 Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681) is an all-encompassing federal law that prohibits discrimination based on the gender of students and employees of educational institutions which receive federal financial assistance.

 Educational institutions that receive federal financial assistance are covered by Title IX.
 In compliance with Title IX, the University of Mary Washington prohibits discrimination in employment as well as in all programs and activities on the basis of sex.

 Title IX regulations state every institution must have a designated Title IX coordinator.
-The University has named Sabrina Johnson, Associate Vice President of Human Resources and AAEEO Officer, as the Interim Title IX Coordinator.
+The University has named Tiffany Oldfield, J.D., as the Title IX Coordinator.